Johnson leads way, Florida beats undermanned Ole Miss 71-55

 Ole Miss: The Rebels are 0-3 in SEC play for the first time since 2011.
 They finished 7-9 that season under former coach Andy Kennedy.
 These Rebels might not be so fortunate, especially with an upcoming stretch that includes two games against LSU, one against Auburn and road tests against Tennessee and Georgia.

-Florida: The Gators finally looked like outsiders thought they would before the season.
-They’ve been consistently inconsistent through 16 games, but clearly have the talent and depth to make a run in the NCAA Tournament.
+Florida: The Gators once again looked like thought they would before the season.
+They’ve been up and down through 16 games, but clearly have the talent and depth to make an NCAA Tournament run.

 UP NEXT